Buffalo Chicken Cauliflower Rice Bowl, Slow Cooker or Pressure Cooker (Video)

 Buffalo Chicken Cauliflower Rice Bowl!

-Am I the last person to discover that Franks Red Hot Sauce and Frank’s Buffalo Wing Sauce are both low-carb and completely sugar-free?
+These Buffalo Chicken Cauliflower Rice Bowls had me wondering, am I the last person to discover that Franks Red Hot Sauce and Frank’s Buffalo Wing Sauce are both low-carb and completely sugar-free?
 Well probably not, but when I did realize that this delicious buffalo hot sauce has zero carbs, it got my brain swirling with recipe ideas, so if you’re a buffalo chicken fan watch for them coming over the next few weeks.

 And let’s get this buffalo chicken party started with this truly delicious Slow Cooker or Pressure Cooker Buffalo Chicken Cauliflower Rice Bowl!
 This recipe uses a few tricks for maximum flavor, including cooking the chicken in the slow cooker with chicken stock and herbs, using a generous amount of the buffalo sauce mix so some drips down in the bowl and flavors the cauliflower, and mixing in thickly sliced green onion with the cauliflower rice for that extra crunch factor.